Family rewards expert Summer Hull recounts her free family summer fun.

 Most families I know would love to load the summer up with a variety of vacations and trips, but sometimes dreams and budgets don’t perfectly align, so much of the summer is spent just counting down the days until school starts back up instead of truly living it up.

-We live near Houston, but this summer my family of four, made up of my husband, my 7- and 2-year-old daughters, and myself has been to the beach in Rhode Island, saw family in Connecticut, played with Mickey Mouse in Florida, saw a Broadway show in New York City, rode in a stagecoach in Wyoming, swam at a couple of resorts within Texas, and we still have a trip to Kansas and Missouri to see the Great American Eclipse left to go.
+We live near Houston, but this summer, my family of four – made up of my husband, my 7- and 2-year-old daughters, and myself – has been to quite a few vacation spots already.
+We visited the beach in Rhode Island, saw family in Connecticut, played with Mickey Mouse in Florida, saw a Broadway show in New York City, rode in a stagecoach in Wyoming and swam at a couple of resorts within Texas.
+That’s not it, though –we still have a trip to Kansas and Missouri to see the Great American Eclipse left to go.

 No, we are not wealthy, or lottery winners, racking up debt, or living on inheritance.
 We are an otherwise very average family who happens to have unlocked the magic of what miles and points can do for us.

 See related: How rewards card experts manage their payments

 Those who don’t know us very well may think we are living the high life, but that’s not case.

 - Our $250 hotel room near the line of totality during the eclipse was booked for 3,000 Starwood Preferred Guest points.
 Our flight to Wyoming was 100 percent free on a private plane (thanks to a crazy JetSmarter promotion for those who could prove they had a million miles).